-All requests from a legislator and/or the LCB should be directed to the Legislative Relations Program Manager.
-They will coordinate responses and make sure that the legislator's and/or LCB's request is answered in a timely manner.
+All requests from a legislator and/or the LCB should be directed to the Senior Management Analyst Intergovernmental RelationsLegislative Relations Program Manager.
+He/she_They will coordinate responses and make sure that the legislator's and/or LCB's request is answered in a timely manner.
 Exceptions to this practice would be when a member of the City staff has been identified as the point of contact on a specific technical issue.
 It would then be the responsibility of such designee to ensure the Legislative Team is apprised of any such request and response.